 2. Students who commit violent acts other than bringing a weapon to school- Any student who is found to have committed a violent act, other than bringing a weapon onto school property, shall be subject to suspension from school for at least one day.
 If the proposed penalty is the minimum one-day suspension, the student and the student's parents will be given the same notice and opportunity for a hearing given to all students subject to a short-term suspension.
-If the proposed penalty exceeds a five-day suspension, the student and the student's parents will be given the same notice and an opportunity for a hearing given to all students subject to a short-term suspension.
 If the proposed penalty exceeds a five-day suspension, the student and the student's parents will be given the same notice and an opportunity for a hearing given to all students subject to a long-term suspension.
 The Superintendent has the authority to modify the minimum five-day suspension on a case-by-case basis.
 In deciding whether to modify the penalty, the Superintendent may consider the same factors considered in modifying a one- year suspension for possessing a weapon.

 3. Students who are repeatedly substantially disruptive of the educational process or repeatedly substantially interfere with the teacher's authority over the classroom may be removed from the classroom.
-Any student who engages in conduct which results in the student being removed from the classroom by teacher(s) on four or more occasions during a semester, or three or more occasions during a trimester, will be suspended from school for at least 1 day (Note: cumulative effect).
+Any student who engages in conduct which results in the student being removed from the classroom by teacher(s) on four or more documented occasions during a semester, or three or more documented occasions during a trimester, will be suspended from school for at least 1 day (Note: cumulative effect).
 If the proposed penalty is the minimum 1 day suspension, the student and the student's parent will be given the same notice and opportunity for a hearing given to all students subject to a short-term suspension.
-If the proposed penalty exceeds a five-day suspension, the student and the student and the student and the student subject to a long-term suspension.
+If the proposed penalty exceeds a five-day suspension, the student and the student's parent will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
 The Superintendent has the authority to modify the minimum five-day suspension on a case-by- case basis.
 In deciding whether to modify the penalty, the Superintendent may consider the same factors considered in modifying a one-year suspension for possessing a weapon.